 Hydraulic systems are used on aircraft to move and actuate landing gear, flaps and brakes.
 Larger aircraft use these systems also on flight controls, spoilers, thrust reversers and what not.

 The reason to use hydraulics is because they are able to transmit a very high pressure or force with a small volume of fluid (hydraulic oil).
-Power assisted brakes is where you will see this application the most in small experimental, lsa and ultralight aircraft.
+Power assisted brakes is one application where you will see hydraulics the most in small experimental, lsa and ultralight aircraft.

 Hydraulic systems are very reliable, its fluid is virtually incompressible and is able to transmit high pressures but its not lightweight compared to a pneumatic system.

-Most aircraft builders will put together their aircraft brake systems themselves so it is helpful to gain an understanding of how hydrodynamics work and how to handle it safely.
+Usually aircraft builders will put together their aircraft brake systems themselves so it is helpful to gain an understanding of how hydrodynamics work and how to handle it safely during installation and maintenance.

 Pneumatic systems are not very common on experimental homebuilt aircraft but we will discus these anyway as these have their own advantages.
 Some manufacturers use a pneumatic system to start the engine, YAK is a good example.